caninojories/ng2-api-vanilla/README.md

 # NG2 Backend
 The backend service for the ng2 Api.
+You can check as well the [ng2-spa](https://github.com/caninojories/ng2-spa).

 # Requirements
 1. [Node.JS](https://nodejs.org/en/download)